VEuPathDB/conifer/Util/lib/gestalt/docs/DevelopersGuide.md

 language.
 Ansible and Jinja2 are highly extensible and Gestalt leverages that with custom plugins and filters.

-## Configuration Hierarchy Overview

-Conceptually the hierarchical layers for defining variables are based on common application provisioning levels for an organization.

-- Organization (EuPathDB BRC)
-- Cohort (ApiCommon, ClinEpi, Microbiome, OrthoMCL, ...)
-- Project (AmoebaDB, ToxoDB, ClinEpiDB, MicrobiomeDB, ...)
-- Environment (production, savm, ...)
-- User (me, myself, I)

-## Precedence of Vars Files

-Gestalt collects variable assignments from a hierarchy.
-The hierarchy is defined in an ordered list of YAML definition files.
-Variables defined in a file earlier in the hierarchy can be overridden by a file later in the hierarchy.

-The specific files in the hierarchical layers for defining variables are as follows, listed in increasing precedence.

-  - `vars/gestalt_site_vars.yml`
-  - `vars/default.yml`
-  - `vars/{{ cohort }}/default.yml`
-  - `vars/{{ cohort }}/{{ project }}.yml`
-  - `vars/{{ cohort }}/{{ env }}/default.yml`
-  - `vars/{{ cohort }}/{{ env }}/{{ project }}.yml`
-  - `vars/gestalt_site_vars.yml`
-  - `--extra-vars`  (`-e`) passed on the command line
-    - `gestalt -e "{'gestalt':{'modelconfig_webAppUrl':'http://a.b.com/'}}" `

-It is ok for some files to not exist.
-Only `gestalt_site_vars.yml` is required.

-### Site Vars

-The `gestalt_site_vars.yml` file contains site-specific values and secrets and is not included with the source code.
-You can use the `gestalt seed` command to generate a starter file for you to copy and edit.
-The other files are included with source code and are installed into `$GUS_HOME/config/gestalt`.
-Because the files provided with source code are typically managed in a public SCM repository, do not include secrets in them.
-Place secrets only in `gestalt_site_vars.yml` or use a lookup function to retrieve values from a secure source.

-Note that `gestalt_site_vars.yml` is processed twice - first and last.
-This allows the user to define vars that affect subsequent processing.
-The primary use case is to define a `env` value so you don't have to remember to set it on the command line.

-For websites using EBRC naming conventions, you should keep the `gestalt_site_vars.yml` file in the site's `etc` directory where gestalt knows to look for it.
-If you must use a different location you can use the `--site_vars` option.
-In all cases the file is copied to `vars/gestalt_site_vars.yml` by `gestalt` before processing so it is in the same directory as the other var files.

-### Environment

-It is commonly desirable to configure applications for different runtime environments, such as an increased database connection pool size in the production runtime environment.

-Create a subdirectory of the cohort vars directory having the name of the environment.

-    vars/
-         ApiCommon/
-                   production/

-By default gestalt sets no `env`.
-It might be tempting to create a `development` environment and expect that be the `gestalt` default but in practice that is unnecessarily increases the proliferation of `vars` files.
-Just put your development defaults in the cohort vars.
-Most importantly, the absence of a env default in `gestalt` allows you to set the `env` value in the `users_vars.yml` file so you don't have to routine specify it on the command line.

-Additional project-specific vars can be defined for specific environment by placing the vars in a yaml file named after the project.

-    vars/
-         ApiCommon/
-                   production/
-                              ProjectDB.yml

-### Example Environment Vars

-The usual `authenticationMethod` for EBRC is `oauth2` but on standalone virtual machines, which have no access to the central OAuth server, we want to use the `user_db` method.
-So, in `savm/default.yml` we set

-    authenticationMethod: user_db

-You can also have project specific settings at the environment level.
-Example use case, PlasmoDB is a high-use site so we want to have a high `maxActive` database connection value, but only in production.
-We can set that in `production/PlasmoDB.yml`

-    modelconfig_appDb_maxActive: 50

-## System gestalt

-Optional.
-A wrapper script named `gestalt` may be installed in the system path.
-This script locates and runs the site-specific gestalt.
-This saves you from having to manage including `$GUS_HOME/bin` in your shell's `$PATH` for each website installation you have to support.

 ## The Unbearable Flatness of Being